 Today Key Stage 2 enjoyed a visit from the Parliament Education Team.
 They learnt about how laws are made and passed back and forth from the House of Commons to the House of Lords.
 Year 5 and 6 then had the opportunity to take part in a debate using Parliamentary ping-pong.

 Cooking club is running again this year and the children are enjoying trying lots of new recipes.
+All of the recipes that we use can be found at the bottom of this page.
+Enjoy and let's get cooking!

 This half term the children will focus on the theme Getting On and Falling Out.
 Across the school, work will focus on how we can be good friends as well as how to manage and resolve conflict.
 Certificates will be given out during assemblies to children who have demonstrated the skills taught, in real life situations.